sitano/sitano.github.io/about.md

 ### Ivan Prisyazhnyy.

-Linux open source backend engineer messing with Distributed Systems / Scala (JVM, Clojure) / Go / C / C++ / Haskell.
+Linux open source backend engineer passionate about Distributed Systems, Languages and Storage engines.

 I have at least 10 years of professional experience in Software Engineering with strong focus on a field of linux backend open source software.
 I am polyglot with developed skills to read, understand and refactor code other people wrote and experience in running and troubleshooting production systems.

 For the last 8 years I have extensively used Java, Go, Node.JS, Scala, PowerShell, C#, Bash, Ruby, Python and etc.
 My hobby is reversing engineer managed software and reading papers about distributed software.

 p.s.
-I am a fan of twitter, facebook, google, amazon open source stuff , *nix, colemak, vim, emacs, intellij and macs.
+I am a fan of twitter, facebook, google, amazon open source stuff , \*nix, colemak, vim, emacs, intellij and macs.

 ### My lovely podcasts